bfaliszek/homebridge-smogomierz/README.md

 ## Config file
 Fields:
 - `accessory` must be "Smogomierz" (required).
 - `url` adress of your Smogomierz sensor (required).
-Remember about '/' on the end!
+Remember about 'http://' at the beginning and '/' on the end!
 - `name` Is the name of accessory, you can change it! (required).